amt8u/hugo-blog/content/posts/javascript-property-descriptors/javascript-property-descriptors.md

-# Intro
+---
-We all know ==Javascript== is all about **objects** and **functions**.
+title : Javascript property descriptors url : javascript-property-descriptors summary : We all know Javascript is all about objects and functions.
 And an object is just a collection of properties.
-And of course every function is also a first class object so functions also can contain properties.
+And of course every function
+author: amt8u
+date : 2020-02-03
+draft : false
+tags : ['javascript']
+---

 Below you can see a simple example of objects having properties and functions with properties.